 One Health Central and Eastern Africa (OHCEA) is a network of fourteen Public Health and Veterinary Higher Education Institutions that are located in six countries in the Eastern and Central Africa region, a region that includes the Congo Basin that is considered to be a "Hot Spot" for emerging and re-emerging infectious diseases.

-The OHCEA partner countries clomid online and their institutions are; Democratic Republic of Congo (University of Kinshasa, SPH and Faculty of Veterinary Medicine, University of Lubumbashi), Ethiopia (Jimma University College of Public Health and Medical Sciences and Jimma University College of Agriculture and Veterinary Medicine, School of Veterinary Medicine, and College of Veterinary Medicine Mekelle University), Kenya (University of Nairobi School of Public Health and Moi University School of Public Health, and University of Nairobi Faculty of Veterinary Medicine), Rwanda (National University of Rwanda School of Public Health and Umutara Polytechnic Faculty of Veterinary Medicine), Tanzania (Muhimbili University School of Public Health and Social Sciences and Sokoine University of Agriculture Faculty of Veterinary Medicine), Uganda (Makerere University School of Public Health and Makerere University School of Veterinary Medicine).
+The OHCEA partner countries and their institutions are; Democratic Republic of Congo (University of Kinshasa, SPH and Faculty of Veterinary Medicine, University of Lubumbashi), Ethiopia (Jimma University College of Public Health and Medical Sciences and Jimma University College of Agriculture and Veterinary Medicine, School of Veterinary Medicine, and College of Veterinary Medicine Mekelle University), Kenya (University of buy priligy online Nairobi School of Public Health and Moi University School of Public Health, and University of Nairobi Faculty of Veterinary Medicine), Rwanda (National University of Rwanda School of Public Health and Umutara Polytechnic Faculty of Veterinary Medicine), Tanzania (Muhimbili University School of Public Health and Social Sciences and Sokoine University of Agriculture Faculty of Veterinary Medicine), Uganda (Makerere University School of Public Health and Makerere University School of Veterinary Medicine).

 OHCEA is funded by the USAID through RESPOND component of the Emerging Pandemic Threats Program.
 The collaborating institutions include; University of Minnesota and Tufts University.